nolim1t/nodebackup/README.md

 lndnodebackup
 ```

-This will run as a background task.
+This will run as a background task, which you can kill based on the PID.

 ## Building